Run/Walk/Run for Beginners: Your First 4-Week Starter Plan

 • 20 seconds run / 40 seconds walk

 The Talk Test: You should be able to speak in full sentences during walk segments and short phrases during run segments.
-If you’re gasping, shorten the run piece immediately.
+If you are gasping at any point during the run piece, shorten it immediately.
+This is not optional — the talk test is your most reliable real-time effort gauge, and it works whether or not you have a GPS watch.

 Weekly Plan Snapshot: Your First 4 Weeks

 This plan uses time, not distance.
-Aim for three days per week.
+Aim for three days per week with at least one rest day between each session.

 Week Ratio Recommendation Duration